 In this task, we will run the models that we have developed on the respective hardware.

-1. Click Deploy to Hardware button of Raspberry Pi model to run the model on Raspberry Pi hardware.
+1. Click Deploy to Hardware button of Raspberry Pi model to run this model on Raspberry Pi hardware.

-2. Click Deploy to Hardware button of LEGO MINDSTORMS EV3 model to run the model on LEGO MINDSTORMS EV3 hardware.
+2. Click Deploy to Hardware button of LEGO MINDSTORMS EV3 model to run this model on your LEGO MINDSTORMS EV3 hardware.

 3. Control the EV3 robot using the Sense HAT connected to the Raspberry Pi hardware.

 1. Improve the control system on the EV3 robot.
 Try incorporating a PID controller.